Decipher/textimage/README.txt

 - #2134439 - array_replace_recursive
 - use of gifTransparentColor in Textimage.php
 - check background color setting over a passthrogh image ++
-- buildImage fails to convert to specified image format
 - test for token for multi-value text field
-- remove filtering of textimage only styles
+- add original image option for image field formatter

 -------------------------------------------------------------------------------